-Beginning in the fall of 2012, Great River School will provide Montessori learning environments for 56 children from ages 6-9, Lower Elementary and 9-12, Upper Elementary.
-We are excited about this new addition to our school, and look forward to welcoming these younger children and their families to GRS giving us the opportunity to serve children from 1st grade through 12th grade.
-Guided by the principles of Montessori education that inform our program are that a learning environment inspires love of work, encourages initiative, independence and sociability.
-We look forward to seeing these ideals embodied in our program.
+Great River School provides Montessori learning environments for 124 children in two Lower Elementary classrooms (for children ages 6-90 and two Upper Elementary classrooms (for children ages 9-12).
+Beginning in 2012, we welcomed these younger children and their families to GRS giving us the opportunity to serve children from 1st grade through 12th grade.
+Guided by the principles of Montessori education that inform our program, our learning environment inspires love of work, encourages initiative, independence and sociability.
+We see these ideals embodied in our program.

 Characteristics of an elementary child

 - possess an expansive intellect, a powerful imagination and an ever-increasing ability to reason abstractly.

 - compelled to learn about everything and to follow their interests intensely.